 Different Types of Business Structures

 Sole proprietors have total control and ownership of their companies.
 With more than 23 million sole proprietors across the United States, this is the most popular option for small businesses per Small Biz Trends.
 All assets and liabilities are exclusively yours and indistinguishable from your personal assets and liabilities.
-You’ll even pay taxes on your business earnings when you file your personal tax returns rather than paying taxes separately as a business.
-This is known as pass-through taxation.
+You’ll even pay taxes, under ordinary income tax rates, on your business earnings when you file your personal tax returns rather than paying taxes separately as a business.
+This is known as pass-through taxation or flow-through taxation.

 It’s easy to file sole proprietorship paperwork.
 Your business will automatically be designated as one if you’re doing business alone as well.
 You can operate under a trade name or “doing business as” (DBA) name for professionalism or privacy too.
 However, raising money as a sole proprietor can be more difficult as banks and investors are a bit more hesitant to lend, and you can’t sell stock.

 Partnerships are the simplest business structure for two or more people.
 Though there are several types that vary in form and function, taxes are managed through personal returns in all of them, but sometimes there are additional IRS requirements.

 - The general partner has unlimited liability and must pay self-employment taxes, but also typically has more control over the company than the limited partners do.

 - Only certain types of professional service businesses qualify for this designation.
 The list varies by state but typically includes professionals like doctors, attorneys, accountants, and so forth.